- Pets and Animals»

 Guide to keeping your garden birds fed and wanting to return into your garden.

-Different garden birds like different kinds of foods, from fat balls to items in your cupboards at home.
+Different birds like different kinds of foods, from items in your cupboards at home.
 Caring for your birds and their individual needs takes a bit of care and thought, if this is done you will be rewarded by seeing plenty of different varieties returning again and again to your garden.

 The following list of foods will help you with your quest to gain birds into your garden.